What is SEO?

 Why is SEO Important for Managed Service Providers (MSPs)?

-Like many other businesses, managed service providers (or MSPs) can benefit incredibly from incorporating SEO techniques in their marketing strategy.
+Like many other businesses, managed service providers, or MSPs, can benefit incredibly from incorporating SEO techniques in their marketing strategy.
 SEO allows companies to build up an audience without having to pursue expensive performance marketing campaigns.

-Let’s dive into how an MSP can successfully implement an SEO strategy.
+Now, let’s dive into how an MSP can successfully implement an SEO strategy.